 - Stretching out the payments for a longer period of a time to keep the monthly amount lower

 If you plan to pay a portion of the purchase price as a deposit, you'll need to make sure to have a contract in place that has clearly defined consideration for all involved parties.
 A contract without consideration isn't legally enforceable.
 Even when the parties negotiate, agree on a purchase price and terms and conditions, and sign a contract, it will be difficult to enforce without a deposit, which serves as consideration.

 In this example, the other involved party may change their mind about selling a business to you or find a buyer who's willing to pay a higher price.
 That party can choose to move on to the someone else to purchase the business, and your original agreement won't be enforceable without a consideration.

 Even offering a single dollar as a deposit can serve as consideration and make the contract more enforceable, but a seller may see this type of offer and believe that you're not serious as a buyer.
 Offering 5 to 10 percent of the purchase price as a deposit makes you seem more trustworthy and serious.
 The amount should likely be at least a few thousand dollars.

 If you need help with knowing how much to deposit to buy a business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.